 Tao Beach Glass Tile

-The mixture of polished and frosted glass creates a sleek and attractive design to any room.
-The combination of the blend of polished and frosted glass in pastel shades of blue, green and white creates a beautiful modern and contemporary backdrop.
-The mesh backing not only simplifies installation, it also allows the tiles to be separated which adds to their design flexibility.
+This beautiful blend of polished and frosted glass, in various pastel shades of blue, green & white, will add a sleek and attractive design into any room creating a beautiful modern and contemporary backdrop.
+The mesh backing not only simplifies installation, it also allows the tiles to be easily separated which adds to their design flexibility.